vkarthikeyan12/RESTful-API-Lab-AI6V0004/README.md

    - Implement structured error handling with proper HTTP status codes.

 9. **Testing APIs using Postman Collection**
-   - Automate API testing and validate responses using Postman.
+   - Automate API testing and validate responses using Hoppscotch.

 10. **Deploying a REST API**
     - Host APIs on localhost